How much does the Development of a Food Delivery App Cost?

 This panel will be for the person delivering the food where he has to do the registration and other verification needed by the restaurant and the app owner.
 This will include features like

 Delivery boy also needs to log in and register into the apps to start working.
-To log in, various options are available including email, phone number, and social media platforms.
+To log in, various options are available including email, phone number, and social media platform.

 To ensure the security level, courier personnel are required to create their profile and add their personal information.
 This created profile is then checked by the app admin and the uploaded documents are then verified along with provided information.